Dr. Alexa Huang

 Professor of English, Co-director of the Digital Humanities Institute, Director of the Dean's Scholars in Shakespeare

 Areas of Expertise

-Shakespeare, globalization, Sino-European cultural exchange, literary theory, early modern and postmodern literary and performance cultures, digital humanities, transnational, Sinphone, and Chinese theatre and film
+Shakespeare, globalization, Asian-European cultural exchange, literary theory, early modern and postmodern literary and performance cultures, digital humanities, transnational, Sinphone, and Chinese theatre and film

 Alexa teaches in the English department, and co-founded the GW Digital Humanities Institute and directs the Dean's Scholars in Shakespeare (a signature program of GW’s Columbian College of Arts and Sciences).
 At MIT, she is co-founder and co-director of the open access Global Shakespeares digital performance archive (http://globalshakespeares.org).

 Her teaching and publications are unified by a commitment to understanding the mobility of early modern and postmodern cultures in their literary, performative, and digital forms of expression.
 Her research has been funded by the Fulbright, National Endowment for the Humanities, American Council of Learned Societies, Chiang Ching-kuo Foundation, International Shakespeare Association, Folger Institute, and other agencies.